 - Programs may designate that each certificate that is approved fulfills a specific program requirement (course).

 - A student could be awarded a predetermined number of credit hours, which can be applied towards graduation requirements.
-Examples of certificate-based PLA include the Leadership Certificate Program, The Montessori certificate for education, the NCLEX examination and the Finance Series E Examinations.
+Examples of certificate-based PLA include the Leadership Certificate Program, the NCLEX examination and the Finance Series E Examinations.

 All certificate-based PLA is approved by the established college curriculum process.